peterkuma/ccbrowse/README.md

     README              README file

-When you fetch a product, it is downloaded into `products`, split and interpolated into tiles and saved in `layers`.
+When you fetch a product, it is downloaded into `products`, split and interpolated into tiles of 256x256px and saved in `layers`.
 When tiles are requested from the server, a chosen colormap is applied on them, and the resulting images are saved in `cache`.